Publishing Guide

 This ratio compares the total profit your algorithm generated to the largest peak-to-trough decline (maximum drawdown) it experienced during the backtest period.

-Why it matters: Max Drawdown represents the worst-case scenario a copy trader would have faced โ€” the biggest dip from a high point to a low point.
-A ratio above 1.5 means your algorithm's total profit is at least 1.5 times greater than the worst drawdown it endured.
-This gives copy traders confidence that the strategy can recover from its worst moments and still deliver solid returns.
+Why it matters: Max Drawdown represents the worst-case scenario a copy trader would have faced — the biggest dip from a high point to a low point.
+A ratio above 1 means your algorithm's total profit is greater than the worst drawdown it endured.
+This gives copy traders confidence that the strategy can recover from its worst moments and still deliver positive returns.

 Total Number of Trades